Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/src/samples/README.md

 ### Decommission models

-To decommision a model, pass in a model Id for the model you want to decommision.
+To decommission a model, pass in a model Id for the model you want to decommission.

 ```java
 client.decommissionModel(modelId);